When did the history of payday loans begin?

 Pawnbrokers still exist today but they are not quite as popular as they once were.

-In fact, they are often a last resort after payday loans and other credit options.
+In fact, they are often the last resort after payday loans and other credit options.

 Cash Chequing in the 1970s